qjebbs/go-sqlf/readme.md

 ## Go SQL Fragment (go-sqlf)

-> [!WARNING]
-> This package is in an alpha stage.
-The API is subject to change.

 Package `sqlf` is dedicated to building SQL queries by composing fragments.

 Unlike other SQL builders or ORMs, `*Fragment` is the only concept you need to understand.